shoam321/dorel-website/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
 4. Vercel deploys the latest version from this repository

+## n8n Integration

+This project includes integration with n8n for rating submissions.
+Customer ratings are automatically sent to your n8n webhook at `https://shairouvinovisr.app.n8n.cloud/webhook/submit-rating`.

+For configuration details, see [N8N_INTEGRATION.md](./N8N_INTEGRATION.md)